Aroma: Woody, dry, smoky, balsamic, and slightly camphoraceous with a hint of spice

 As with other cedar oils, this oil can be used to help repel insects.
 Or, place tissues with drops of cedarwood and lavender in your closet to help keep moths out.

 Topically, Himalayan cedarwood can be added to jojoba oil and used for oily skin.
 Dilute to 2% in a carrier oil with topical use.
 This equals about 10 drops of essential oil per ounce of jojoba or other carrier oil.
-Dilute more heavily with sensitve skin.
+Dilute more heavily with sensitive skin.

 History: Also called Tibetan cedarwood, Himalayan cedarwood has been a popular incense ingredient, and is commonly burned in Tibetan temples.